foliovision/fv-wordpress-flowplayer/readme.txt

 You should also check if your server is serving your video file with the proper mime type.
 Just copy full video URL and check it with this tool: http://web-sniffer.net/

 You need to look at "Content-Type:" in the "HTTP Response Header" section.
 For MP4 file it should be "video/mp4".
 Some servers use "video/mpeg" and that is causing problems in Internet Explorer.

+*If you host videos on Amazon AWS:*

+They might be served with bad mime type too - "application/octet-stream".
+This largely depends on the tool which you use to upload your videos.
+Using your Amazon AWS Management Console, you can go though your videos and find file content type under the "Metadata" tab in an object's "Properties" pane and fix it to "video/mp4" (without the quotes, of course different video formats need different mime type, this one is for MP4).
+There are also tools for this, like S3 Browser Freeware, good place for start is here: https://forums.aws.amazon.com/thread.jspa?messageID=224446

 = Does this plugin support Shoutcast? =